If I had to share with you all inspiring things related to Festa Major de Gràcia, the list would have no end!

 3. Are you a street parade aficionado?
 Gràcia offers you something more than a typical show!

 XVII Cercavila de Cultura Popular is the biggest and the most famous parade of Festa Major de Gràcia.
-It’s the another incredible experience.
+It’s another incredible experience.
 The massive street parade with puppets, stilt walkers, gunfire, guns and – what’s more – even candies are falling from the sky (throwing directly by the jugglers).
-You can also notice the enormous giants – two suns and moon called la Gresca i el Torradet – walking through the streets .
+You can also notice the enormous giants – two suns and moon called la Gresca i el Torradet – walking through the streets.

 What else is there?
-Dragons, big heads, human towers builders, stick dancers and pipers.
+Dragons, big heads, human towers builders, stick dancers, and pipers.
 It’s definitely worth to see it!

-2. Handmade decorations are surrounding whole neighbourhood
+2. Handmade decorations are surrounding the whole neighborhood

 Once a year, the Gràcia‘s streets in Barcelona are becoming a paradise for everyone who enjoys carefully handmade streets decorations.
 Look at these incredible patterns!
 The residents of Gràcia made all of the decorations.
 Can you believe it?
 They are real artists!